 This is a great beginner exercise for learning the squat movement.
 Hold a dumbbell or a kettlebell (or whatever available) like you would hold a goblet in front of you.
 Squat as low as you can without “spilling”.
 Tuck in your elbows so they come down between your thighs.
 In this way you will learn to spread your knees and squat between your legs.
 Great for warm up and/or as a finisher.

 I often super set the two variations of squat on toes with goblet squat.

 I’m a fan of all forms of one leg exercises, but the favorite is the lunge walk.
 I simply take a pair of dumbbells in my hands and walk back and forth with long and deep strides.
 Good for.. everything really.

 Very good exercise for activation and training of the famous inner thigh muscle, Vastus Medialis Oblique (VMO).

 Stand with one foot on a step placed by your side, and the other foot on the floor.
 Place the floor-foot so the heel is right in front of the step-foots big toe.
-Stand with the step-foot on it’s toes and keep the knees pointing slightly outwards, balance your weight on the outside of this foot and press yourself up till your step-leg is fully extended.
-When you press up, make sure you don’t cheat by pushing with the floor-foot by keeping the toes up.
+Stand with the step-foot on it’s toes and keep the knee pointing slightly outwards, balance your weight on the outside of this foot and press yourself up till your step-leg is fully extended.
+When you press up, make sure you don’t cheat by pushing with the floor-foot.
+To avoid cheating, keep the toes up.